Is There Such a Thing as a Safe Investment?

 Investors who choose products and strategies to avoid market volatility leave themselves open to a variety of risks.
-When researching potentially safe investments, it’s important to consider how different risk factors may affect them.
+When researching less-risky investments, it’s important to consider how different risk factors may affect them.
 Here are some of the most common types of risk you might encounter when building a diversified portfolio.

 • Inflation risk.
 This is the risk that your purchasing power can erode over time as inflation increases.